 Constitutional mismatch repair deficiency syndrome

-About 10 mutations in the MSH2 gene have been associated with a condition called constitutional mismatch repair deficiency (CMMRD) syndrome.
+About 10 variants (also known as mutations) in the MSH2 gene have been associated with a condition called constitutional mismatch repair deficiency (CMMRD) syndrome.
 Individuals with this condition are at increased risk of developing cancers of the colon (large intestine) and rectum (collectively referred to as colorectal cancer), brain, and blood (leukemia or lymphoma).
 These cancers usually first occur in childhood, with the vast majority of cancers in CMMRD syndrome diagnosed in people under the age of 18.
 Many people with CMMRD syndrome also develop changes in skin coloring (pigmentation), similar to those that occur in a condition called neurofibromatosis type 1.

-Individuals with CMMRD syndrome inherit two MSH2 gene mutations, one from each parent, while people with Lynch syndrome (described below) have a mutation in one copy of the MSH2 gene.
+Individuals with CMMRD syndrome inherit two MSH2 gene variants , one from each parent, while people with Lynch syndrome (described below) have a variant in one copy of the MSH2 gene.

-About 20 percent of all cases of Lynch syndrome with an identified gene mutation are associated with inherited mutations in the MSH2 gene.
+About 20 percent of all cases of Lynch syndrome with an identified gene variant are associated with inherited variants in the MSH2 gene.
 Lynch syndrome increases the risk of many types of cancer, particularly colorectal cancer.
 People with Lynch syndrome also have an increased risk of cancers of the endometrium (lining of the uterus), ovaries, stomach, small intestine, gallbladder ducts, upper urinary tract, and brain.
-By age 75, the risk of developing one of these cancers is 80 percent for women and 75 percent for men with an MSH2 gene mutation.
+By age 75, the risk of developing one of these cancers is 80 percent for women and 75 percent for men with an MSH2 gene variant.

 Because there is some functional MSH2 protein produced from the normal copy of the gene, mismatch repair activity in Lynch syndrome is reduced but not absent, as it is in CMMRD syndrome (described above).
 This difference in DNA repair activity levels likely explains why cancers in Lynch syndrome generally develop in adulthood while those in CMMRD syndrome often affect children.